mikeirvingweb/S3BucketExperiments/README.md

 `S3.DeleteObjectAsync` - Delete an Object.
 `S3.MoveObjectAsync` - Copy then Delete an Object.

+## 🐧 Linux

+To run, you will need AWS Credentials in place, i.e. in `~/.aws/credentials`

+You will need to add execute permissions on the the main executable.

+`chmod +x S3BucketExperiments`

+Then to execute, run:

+`sudo ./S3BucketExperiments`

 ### Contributions

 🍴 Feel free to Fork / Branch / Modify, raise any Pull Requests for changes.